maevecrossan/nomad-narratives/README.md

 Users must enter a username and confirm their password by entering it twice.
 An error message appears if any of the three fields contain invalid or missing information.
 Users must agree to the community guidelines to proceed.
 There is a link below the agreement that users can visit to view the community guidelines.
 It opens in a new tab so users don't lose progress.
 Upon successful submission, users are redirected to the sign-in page.

-This page is inaccessible to logged-in or authorized users
+This page is inaccessible to logged-in or authorised users

 ### Sign In Page
 The sign-in page has a similar layout to the sign-up page but features a different background image.